learnbyexample/100_page_python_intro/exercises/Exercises.md

     * `[4, 2, 6, 22, 1, 5, 51, 3]`
     * `[2, 4, 6, 22, 1, 3, 5, 51]`
     * `[22, 6, 4, 2, 51, 5, 3, 1]`
-* For `random.sample()` method, see what happens if you pass a slice size greater than the number of elements present in the input sequence.
+* For the `random.sample()` method, see what happens if you pass a slice size greater than the number of elements present in the input sequence.
 * Write a function that returns the product of a sequence of numbers.
 Empty sequence or sequence containing non-numerical values should raise `TypeError`.
     * `product([-4, 2.3e12, 77.23, 982, 0b101])` should give `-3.48863356e+18`
     * `product(range(2, 6))` should give `120`
     * `product(())` and `product(['a', 'b'])` should raise `TypeError`
-* Write a function that removes dunder names from `dir()` output.
+* Write a function that removes dunder names from the `dir()` output.

     ```ruby
     >>> remove_dunder(list)